adelarosab/interface/README.md

 ```

-Note: If you need to use "multiple inheritance" as javascript inheritance is
+Note: If you need to use multiple interfaces as javascript inheritance is
 based on prototyping and mixins, you should keep in mind last element used
 around is overriding duplicated methods.